 - There’s a decent chance most of the women you’ll see and meet in Lithuania are taller than you.
 I’m 5’10” and many women are looking at me square in the eye, even with flats on.
 As a population, the people in Lithuania are some of the tallest in the world.
 The height factor is similar to what you will see in place like Holland and Serbia.
 I would sometimes joke about it being “The Land of the Giants”, but there is truth to that.

 - If you don’t speak Lithuanian, it’s even more of a deterant for you.
 That’s

-not because local girls 18-35 don’t speak English and speak it well, it’s because they simply prefer their own native language.
+not because local girls 18-35 don’t speak English or speak it well, it’s because they simply prefer their own native language.
 There is very little envy of the West (although you’ll see dress and some other trends that catch on from the West), but people in Lithuania are quite content with their own wonderful country.

 Again, there are beautiful women in all parts of the world, but some places have higher concentrations and greater numbers of beautiful women than other places do.
 Right now Lithuania is the best that I’ve seen.
-I encourage anyone to visit to see for yourself.